 Students frequently ask us what kind of device they should use to study, and whether a laptop, tablet, or smartphone is best.
 In this post, we will give a quick reference for which materials we recommend using on each type of device, and which devices work well for each type of materials.
 The HOCK website is optimized for all sizes of screens including smartphones.
 This means that you can access and use My Studies and the PassMaps on all devices.

 Note: For our purposes, a tablet is a full color touchscreen device running iOS or Android with at least a 7 inch (18 cm) screen.
 Black and white or eReader tablets are not supported.

 - Computer: A computer is ideal for using the HOCK materials.
 With a large screen, you can easily read the textbook, watch the videos, and answer practice questions.

 - Tablet: A color tablet works well with the HOCK materials.
 We do recommend doing the mock exams on a computer to mimic the exam environment and get practice taking the exam on a computer.

 - Smartphone: We do not recommend reading the textbook on a smartphone, but you can still watch the videos or use the practice questions on your phone.
 The audio files can be downloaded and played offline, so listening to the audios on your smartphone is a good way to use travel or exercise time to study.
-Our CMA and CIA materials include a mobile app with the MCQs that can be used offline.

 By type of material: